distribution/distribution/docs/content/about/configuration.md

 ## Override specific configuration options

-In a typical setup where you run your Registry from the official image, you can specify a configuration variable from the environment by passing `-e` arguments to your `docker run` stanza or from within a Dockerfile using the `ENV` instruction.
+In a typical setup where you run your registry as a container, you can specify a configuration variable from the environment by passing `-e` arguments to your `docker run` stanza or from within a Dockerfile using the `ENV` instruction.